 High in BCAA: as well as being high in protein, crickets have a high level of Branch Chain Amino Acids (BCAA).
 These are the building blocks of protein and are classed as being essential.
 This means we cannot produce them in our bodies and need to adsorb them through our food.
 BCAA are highly regarded as they have been identified as the key amino acids which support the rebuilding and strengthening of muscle fibres after exercise.
-The chart below shows they are second only to whey in BCAA content but without the stomach issues associated with whey.
+The chart above shows they are second only to whey in BCAA content but without the stomach issues associated with whey.
 Win, win!

 Whilst you might think it is just their nutritional qualities that make them a superfood, their sustainability credentials are like no other.
 They have a very low environmental footprint and beat other animal protein sources hands down.

 The United Nations says the use of insect protein, such as cricket flour, could be critical in feeding the growing population of the planet while being less damaging to the environment.
 Why do they say that?

 To produce 1kg of protein using cricket compared to beef, chicken and pork requires much less of everything:

 And that’s because the food conversion efficiency of crickets is 15 to 20 times higher than beef cattle.

 So, when you look at all the evidence there is a lot to love.
 They are good for you and good for the planet.
 But what about the taste?
 Crickets are described as having a mild and nutty taste that easily carries flavours.
 This means you can mix them with anything and they will taste great.
 That is exactly what we have done.

 And if you are looking for some more inspiration, this MasterChef video shows you what can be done with crickets.
 They are tasty!